mi2-warsaw/mi2-warsaw.github.io-source/content/home/hero.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

-MI² is a group of mathematicians and computer scientists that love to play with data.
+<p class="hero-lead">MI² is a group of mathematicians and computer scientists that love to play with data.</p>

-We are spread between Warsaw University of Technology and University of Warsaw.
+<p class="hero-lead">We are spread between Warsaw University of Technology and University of Warsaw.</p>

-Data Lab is our creative space.
+<p class="hero-lead">Data Lab is our creative space.</p>

-Here we are forging new ideas, creating tools, solving problems, doing consulting and sharing our positive attitude.
+<p class="hero-lead">Here we are forging new ideas, creating tools, solving problems, doing consulting and sharing our positive attitude.</p>